Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Get-AzureRmSqlInstance.md

 ## DESCRIPTION
 The **Get-AzureRmSqlInstance** cmdlet returns information about one or more Azure SQL Managed Instances.
-Specify the name of a managed instance to see information for only that managed instance.
+Specify the name of a instance to see information for only that instance.

 ## EXAMPLES

-### Example 1: Get all instances of SQL Managed instance assigned to a resource group
+### Example 1: Get all instances assigned to a resource group
 ```
 PS C:\>Get-AzureRmSqlInstance -ResourceGroupName "ResourceGroup01"
 Location                 : westcentralus